Breast Pumps Can Help Make Breastfeeding Easier

 Anytime, Anywhere Convenience

 Along with important health benefits, breastfeeding does away with the need to mix formula or prepare bottles.
-It not only makes on-the-go feeding easy, stored breast milk allows both parents and other family members to share feeding duties.
+It makes on-the-go feeding easy.
+Also, when traveling it can give comfort to babies when their normal routine has been disrupted.

 We’re Here to Support Parents

-BCBSMT is honored to help support families as they prepare for their new baby.
-That’s why we offer breastfeeding support, counseling and supplies through our maternity benefits.
+BCBSMT benefits help support families as they prepare for their new baby.
+We offer breastfeeding support, counseling and supplies through our maternity benefits.
 You’ll find a lot is covered by your health insurance plan when you use an in-network providereven manual and electric breast pumps.

 • If your plan covers a breast pump.
 If it does, ask if both electric and hospital-grade models are covered.
 Some plans cover both an electric pump and the rental of a hospital-grade pump up to a certain dollar amount.
 Other plans may only cover one type of pump.
 Be sure to ask if there will be an out-of-pocket cost and what that cost may be.
 Full coverage may only apply to certain models of breast pumps.